Kirkham, Lancashire: Churches

+The Church of England parish church is St Michael's whose minister is Fr Richard Dashwood.

+The United Reformed Church on Poulton Street is a Grade II listed building and is an early example of the work of the architectural practice of Briggs & Wolstenholme.
+It has a "massing and prominent spire rising from a tall tower" and was built in 1896.
+In 1995 a large single-storey rear extension, including a basement, was built to accommodate a youth centre, meeting rooms, kitchen and toilets.
+In about 2000 the vestibule was extended forward to the same level as the balcony above.

-The Church of England parish church is St Michael's whose minister is Reverend Rick Bunday.
-There is also a Roman Catholic church – St John the Evangelist, built in 1845, but known locally as "The Willows" – on the Ribby Road, a United Reformed Church on Poulton Street, a Methodist church on Nelson Street.
+There is also a Roman Catholic church – St John the Evangelist, built in 1845, but known locally as "The Willows" – on the Ribby Road, and a Methodist church on Nelson Street.

 Zion (Independent) Chapel was founded in 1818.
 Although the church has long since been demolished, the graveyard remains.
 Now associated with Kirkham United Reformed Church, but adjacent to the Manse Nursing Home in the centre of the town, this unusual isolated burial-ground is still well maintained.

 Location and amenities

 Kirkham lies at the centre of a relatively rich agricultural area.
 By the mid 18th century, however, the manufacture of sail cloth and the flax-weaving industry had become well established in the town.
 By 1876 there were several factories employing almost 1,000 workers in the cotton and other industries and by the end of the century the town had grown considerably in importance.

 Kirkham and Wesham railway station was opened in 1840 as "Kirkham Station", when the Preston and Wyre Railway and Harbour Company opened its line to Fleetwood.
 South of the town is Kirkham Prison, an open prison built on part of the site of the Royal Air Force base which closed in 1957.

 The small library located on Station Road has been open since 1939 and has recently reopened following a major refurbishment.

-The town is served by its own free newspaper, the Kirkham and Wesham Advertiser.
-Both the Blackpool Gazette and the Lancashire Evening Post cover Kirkham news, as does the weekly Kirkham and Fylde Express.
-Regular bus services are provided by the Ribble branch of Stagecoach Buses and Coastal Coaches.

 Kirkham Club Day, an annual gala, is held in early June, jointly with Wesham.
 The day involves the various churches and their chosen "Rose Queens", together with biblical tableau floats, civic dignitaries and brass bands, walking in procession through the town in the morning.

 The town's War Memorial is located in a small memorial garden on Barnfield.

 The St George Hotel was situated at the bottom on Station Road, at Town End, but closed in 2011 and was demolished in 2012 to make way for a block of flats.

-In January 2021 Bradley's Bar, located inside AFC Fylde's Mill Farm Stadium, was converted to become one of the North West's COVID-19 vaccination centres.
-The facility was adapted to meet the necessary standards to allow a safe and efficient delivery of the vaccine whilst critically maintaining social distancing requirements.
+Following the closure of last remaining bank branch, for Yorkshire Building Society, the town now operates a banking hub at Hodgson Pavilion on Coronation Road.